My name is

 I beat myself up for not using my training to it’s full extent; for not parenting like a supermom; for not finishing my endless To-Do list; and for just about anything I could justify as having not been done perfectly.
 My pursuit of perfectionism in all aspects of my life was preventing me from appreciating the joys in life.
 I was mindlessly attempting to move towards some future promise of happiness while at the same time not realizing how unhappy I was during the entire ride.
 I finally was beginning to understand what ‘arrival fallacy’ was and realized this was how I would continue to live if I didn’t make a change.

-Pursuing a career in Pediatrics was always so fulfilling for me because I was able to help others heal and I felt the joy and constant gratitude being able to do so.
-After incorporating changes in the way I thought about things, I noticed an astonishing difference in my awareness and overall coping skills.
-I noticed how gradually I was able to change how I handled difficult situations, my interactions with others, and maximize my compassion and potential.
+Pursuing a career in Pediatrics had always been so fulfilling for me because I was able to help others heal and I felt the joy and constant gratitude being able to do so.

 Am I perfect?
-No way.
+No way…

 Am I still learning?
-Of Course, because we all have set backs.
+Of course, because we all have set backs.
 As humans, we need to remind ourselves of the tools in our tool belt and practice them regularly until they become automatic.
 Nobody is perfect.

 Am I so much better than I was?
 Absolutely.